 Martha Hoover and Frances Williams, individually and on behalf of all other similarly situated individuals in the State of California vs. American Income Life Insurance Company, et al, Superior Court of San Bernardino County, California.
-The Company continues to defend the Hoover putative class action lawsuit in which independently contracted agents allege that they were treated as employees.
-Last year the Company received an opinion from the Court of Appeals as to the lower Court's denial of the Company's motion to exercise the arbitration clauses of the agent contracts.
+The Company is in the process of settling the Hoover putative class action lawsuit for a non-material amount.
+The case was brought by independently contracted agents who allege that they were treated as employees.
+Last year, the Company received an opinion from the Court of Appeals as to the lower Court's denial of the Company's motion to exercise the arbitration clauses of the agent contracts.
 The appellate court's opinion denied arbitration as to Hoover, but clarified that the denial of arbitration applied specifically to Hoover, and did not necessarily apply to other, unnamed class members because the denial was based on Ms. Hoover's own record, which reflects the experience of an agent who was not contracted long and had limited sales activity.
 The Company filed a petition with the California Supreme Court asking for review of this matter on a "grant and hold" basis, meaning that the Court would grant the review now but hold its review until the Court reviews other cases involving the scope of arbitration issues.
 The California Supreme Court denied the petition on September 12, 2012, but to secure the denial, Hoover's attorneys admitted the Court of Appeal's opinion was fact-specific to Ms. Hoover's situation and made no broader rulings as to the scope of arbitration generally.
-Discovery is continuing in the case.
+In February 2014, the parties entered settlement discussions to settle the case.
+The settlement agreement was fully executed in May 2014 and the parties are awaiting the court's approval of the settlement.

-Brandon Taylor, for himself and all others similarly situated vs. American Income Life Insurance Company and Surace Agencies Limited, dba Surace & Smith and James Surace, United States District Court, Northern District of Ohio, Eastern Division.
+The Company also previously reported activity in another purported class action lawsuit, Brandon Taylor, for himself and all others similarly situated vs. American Income Life Insurance Company and Surace Agencies Limited, dba Surace & Smith and James Surace, United States District Court, Northern District of Ohio, Eastern Division.
 Plaintiff, a former independently contracted agent of the Company, alleges in this putative class action that the Company intentionally misclassified him and 14 other former agents as independent contractors rather than employees in order to escape minimum wage and overtime requirements of the Fair Labor Standards Act, as well as to avoid payroll taxes, workers compensation premiums and other benefits required to be provided by employers.
-Earlier this month, the Company received a favorable ruling wherein its motion to compel arbitration was granted and the Taylor lawsuit was dismissed.
-Plaintiffs will likely file an appeal to the court's decision.
-This case is very similar to the now-settled Fitzhugh case, in which the court also granted the Company's motion to compel arbitration.
-In Fitzhugh, the Plaintiff appealed the court's decision, but the parties reached an agreement to settle the matter for \$39.
+During 2013, the Company received a favorable ruling wherein its motion to compel arbitration was granted and the Taylor lawsuit was effectively dismissed.
+Plaintiffs elected to move forward with having their individual claims heard in arbitration.
+However, rather than conduct 15 separate arbitration hearings, the parties are attempting a mediation of all claims via "global" mediation.
+The parties have attended one mediation session and are in the process of scheduling another.